-Very few countries were immune to the Witch Trials that swept through Europe in the early modern period.
+Very few countries were immune to the large number of Witch Trials that swept through Europe in the early modern period.
 Ireland, however, proved to be a rare exception.

 The combination of prevailing pagan beliefs and Christianity created a completely different spiritual and cultural identity to that of its neighbouring countries, leading to a society more tolerant and accepting of the supernatural.
 For example, the prevailing belief in the Sidhe (fairies) who were known for causing trouble, a view that would be attributed to witchcraft in many other countries.
 Although Gillespie (1998) and Lapoint (1992) query this, stating that the view of witchcraft as harmful magic was as widespread in Ireland as it was in other European countries, Sneddon (2012) argues that the older belief systems of malevolent fairies, misfortune and the unintentional evil eye prevailed, inhibiting the development of European views of witchcraft and the supernatural.